Costly defense traits in structured populations: McKean-Vlasov limit

 Let $(\tau_l)_{l\in\N}$ be a localizing sequence for the local martingale $\big(\int_0^t\sgn(M_s-\bar{M}_s)(\sigma^2(M_s)-\sigma^2(\bar{M}_s))\,dW_s\big)_{t\in[0,\infty)}$.
 Then Fatou's Lemma and our assumptions imply for all $t\in[0,\infty)$ that

 This together with Gronwall's lemma implies pathwise uniqueness for the SDE \eqref{eq:dM}.
-Therefore, the theorem of Yamada and Watanabe (see Yamada and Watanabe~\cite{YamadaWatanabe1971}) implies that the SDE \eqref{eq:dM} is exact.
-The rest of the proof is analogous to the proof of Proposition 4.29 in Hutzenthaler~\cite{Hutzenthaler2012} and we omit it here. \end{proof}
+Therefore, the theorem of \cite{YamadaWatanabe1971} implies that the SDE \eqref{eq:dM} is exact.
+The rest of the proof is analogous to the proof of Proposition 4.29 in \cite{Hutzenthaler2012} and we omit it here. \end{proof}